lipinght/PBICookbook/ServicePrincipal/ServicePrincipal.md

 # Using Service Principal to Authenticate Against Power BI Service

 Service Principal is an authentication method to gain access to Power BI Service Content and APIs.
-It is a great way to authenticate against Power BI when doing programatic development of Power BI content.
+It is a great way to authenticate against Power BI when doing programmatic development of Power BI content.
 A few examples of its usage are listed below:

 * [Embed Power BI content in Applications](../Embedded/EmbeddedOverview.md)
 * [Automation of data refresh using XMLA endpoint](https://github.com/mariuspc/pbi-xmla-refresh)